JamesGaither/meili/README.md

 # meili

 WIP: A simple photo and video importer.
-The plan is this will become a full photo management software suite